 Bankrate's experience on financial advice and reporting

 At Bankrate, we regularly survey approximately 4,800 banks and credit unions in all 50 states to provide you with one of the most comprehensive comparisons of interest rates.
-All of the CD accounts below are insured by the FDIC at banks or the NCUA at credit unions.
-When selecting the best CD account for you, look for the highest yield while also considering introductory rates, minimum balances and accessibility.
+All of the savings accounts below are insured by the FDIC at banks or the NCUA at credit unions.
+When selecting the best savings account for you, look for the highest yield while also considering introductory rates, minimum balances and accessibility.

 We strive to help you make smarter financial decisions.
 We follow strict guidelines to ensure that our editorial content is not influenced by advertisers.
 Our editorial team receives no direct compensation from advertisers, and our content is thoroughly fact-checked to ensure accuracy.
 The top banks listed below are based on factors such as APY, minimum balance requirements and broad availability.

 Banks we monitor